 The Gel Exalts are approved by the American Podiatric Medical Association, which means that you can rest assured that these shoes won’t fall apart after a few trips around the track.
 A key contributor to the Exalts’ long-lasting quality is the AHAR technology that makes the outsoles durable and long-lasting.
 The Asics company traces its roots back to the 1940s and to the famous Onitsuka Tiger shoes.
 Forty years ago that pioneering running shoe company merged with two others to form the present firm, whose name is an acronym of the Latin phrase, "A Sound Mind in a Sound Body.”
 Like the firm itself, these shoes are built to last.

 Running surfaces run the gamut, with cracked roads, chipped sidewalks, and rocks and pebbles all out there posing potential hazards to your feet.
 Because of these and other dangers it is good to know that the Asics Gel Exalts have outsoles that are composed of a thick but flexible rubber that helps protect you from injury.
-Other factors to consider are the motor vehicles, bicycles, and even skateboarders who can compete with runners for room on the road, which is why the Exalts have included reflective components in their uppers.
+Other factors to consider are the motor vehicles, bicycles, and even skateboarders who can compete with runners for the room on the road, which is why the Exalts have included reflective components in their uppers.
 These light-catchers will make you more visible for those low-light and nighttime runs.
-The Exalts boast solid construction that provide stability, which will protect your feet from hazards.
+The Exalts boast solid construction that provides stability, which will protect your feet from hazards.

 This shoe includes Asics Rearfoot Gel Cushioning System.
 This shock-absorbing system soaks up the impact that accompanies your foot’s forceful contact with running surfaces.
 The Exalt 3 should not be confused with minimalistic shoes that can give you the impression of running barefoot, but they do have the 10-millimeter drop associated with other Asics models, so your range of motion